ianhundere/Eggy-McEggy-and-Friends/README.md

 ## Synopsis
 A  simple shooter made with Python using Pygame library.
 The player has 3 lives and must shoot as many friends with their life saving triangles as they can before being touched.

+## Features
+- Ability to travel in all 2D directions (up, down, left, and right)
+- Splash screen with instructions on how to play
+- A score counter / multiple lives

 ## Music / Sounds
 A music and sound were created myself.
 Most of my music can be found a the link below: